o/EasyRestBundle/README.md

     osm_easy_rest: ~

-With default configuration, listeners and exception controller will be enabled.
-You can change this behaviour with following parameters:
+With default configuration, all listeners and exception controller will be enabled.
+You can change this behaviour with following options:

     osm_easy_rest:
+        enable_exception_listener: true
-        enable_listeners: false
+        enable_json_param_converter: false
+        enable_json_response_listener: true
-        enable_exception_controller: true
+        enable_request_body_listener: true

 License
 -------